-According to the chart above, Nikola Corporation has a total liabilities to equity ratio of only 10% as of fiscal Q1 2021, indicating that the company was minimally leveraged.
+According to the chart above, Nikola Corporation has a total liabilities to equity ratio of more than 40% as of fiscal Q3 2021, indicating that the company was moderately leveraged.

-At this ratio, Nikola Corporation has only $0.10 dollar of liabilities for every $1 dollar of equity, leaving the company with plenty of net assets such as cash that can be used to fund its operation.
+With this ratio, Nikola Corporation has only $0.40 dollar of liabilities for every $1 dollar of equity, illustrating the low leverage of the company despite the increasing liabilities over the years.

 Nikola’s Total Liabilities To Asset Ratio